-Figure 2.1 Kohler PW 6000 S2 Model range
+Figure 2.1 KOHLER PW 6000 (160-300kVA) Model range

-A key-lockable door is fitted to the front of the cabinet to provide controlled access, and within the cabinet all the major power components are housed behind secured safety panels to further reduce the risk of accidental electrical shock.
+A key-lockable door is fitted to the front of the cabinet to provide controlled access; and within the cabinet all the major power components are housed behind secured safety panels to further reduce the risk of accidental electrical shock.

 WARNING: If you remove a safety panel you will be exposed to a sever shock hazard.
-The safety panel panels should be removed only by an Kohler Uninterruptible Power trained engineer.
+The safety panel panels should be removed only by an Kohler Uninterruptible Powertrained engineer.

-The Kohler PW 6000 S2 UPS can be used as a single, stand-alone UPS module or up to ten modules can be configured to operate as a parallel UPS system.
-A multi-module system is generally chosen either to increase a system's total power capacity or to enhance the system's reliability by providing module redundancy.
+The KOHLER PW 6000 (160-300kVA) UPS can be used as a single, stand-alone UPS module or up to ten modules can be configured to operate as a parallel UPS system.
+A multi-module system is designed to increase the UPS system's output capacity and enhance the system's reliability by providing module redundancy.